fusion94/fusion94.org/src/content/blog/2026-01-15-warning-liquor-stars.md

 most expensive ones.

-What makes these cases especially troubling is not just the missing merchandise, but the response—or lack of response—from the merchant afterward.
+What makes these cases especially troubling is not just the missing merchandise, but the response (or lack of response) from the merchant afterward.

 Customers describe: